 Also you can choose another one.
 Price is 5000JPY for 3GB.But you can use 500mb in a day.
 Limit of Last one is 100mb in a day.

-For example to use 100mb, Skype can be used for 174 minutes, youtube can be watched for 45minutes. about 3 years agoAnswered by Aki via WorldNomads.com
+For example to use 100mb, Skype can be used for 174 minutes, youtube can be watched for 45minutes. over 3 years agoAnswered by Aki via WorldNomads.com

 2015,now you can buy SIM card very easy.